 The WHO global strategy is global in character and this is reflected in several of the paragraphs.
-One of the first challenges identified is the need for "increasing global action and international cooperation" (paragraph 6. (a)), and it is pointed out that "National and local efforts can produce better results when they are supported by regional and global action within agreed policy frames" (paragraph 7).
-The Global strategy aims to set priority areas for global action (paragraph 9), and underlines that "effective global governance" is one of the success criteria (paragraph 59). (...)
-The current relevant health, cultural and market trends worldwide mean that harmful use of alcohol will continue to be a global health issue. (....)
-[T]here is a need for global guidance and increased international collaboration to support and complement regional and national actions.
+One of the first challenges identified is the need for increasing global action and international cooperation (para 6. (a)) and it is pointed out that "National and local efforts can produce better results when they are supported by regional and global action within agreed policy frames."
+(Para 7).
+The Global strategy aims to set priority areas for global action (para 9), and underlines that "effective global governance" is one of the success criteria (para 59).